 Landscaping and Fences: A preliminary landscape plan was provided by the petitioner (see Attachment I).
 Landscaping consists of a variety of shade trees, ornamental trees, shrubs and groundcover.
+In response to comments received by the Forest Preserve District of DuPage County, the petitioner is utilizing native-friendly plantings to avoid impacts to the neighboring forest preserve.
 The final landscape plan will be required to comply with the City's Zoning Ordinance.
 No new fences are proposed.
 The existing fence located along the eastern boundary of the site is required to remain, and will be evaluated during the building permit process.
 Any portions in disrepair will be required to repaired or replaced.